-- Telnet Server - if you install this feature, you will be able to configure your Windows computer to run as a Telnet server.
+If you install this feature, you will be able to configure your Windows computer to run as a Telnet server.
 This means that your computer will listen for incoming connections and allow others to use it.
 If you're not beneath a firewall and you have a public IP address, anyone in the world will be able to remote control your computer using a Telnet Client.

-Even if Telnet was great when it was invented and it revolutionized the use of technology, it does have some flaws.
+Even if Telnet was great when it was invented, and it revolutionized the use of technology, it does have some flaws.
 The worst of them is that it is not secure!
 Telnet sends and receives data only in plaintext, without any kind of encryption.
 This means that whenever you connect to a Telnet server, your personal data like your username and password will be transmitted as clear text.
-Anyone who knows how to use an application for sniffing network connections, will see all the data being transmitted.
+Anyone who knows how to use an application for sniffing network connections will see all the data being transmitted.

-When this protocol was invented, we did not have high-bandwidth Internet, lots of hackers, malware creators and so on.
-It was first used by institutions with closed networks which were giving controlled access via Telnet to their servers.
+Basically, anyone trying to use Telnet for serious things like transferring valuable information or administering business servers is just plain crazy.
+When this protocol was invented, we did not have high-bandwidth internet, lots of hackers, malware creators, and so on.
+It was first used by institutions with closed networks that were giving controlled access via Telnet to their servers.
 At that time, encryption was not on the list of anyone's needs.

 But today, Telnet is the most insecure protocol that you can use for transferring data.